 14

 15

+Option 1: Change following paragraph as follows (#3378, #2429, #2340, #2320, #2152, #2099, #1880, #1682, #1062):
-When a link is enabled for a STA that is part of a non-AP MLD through signaling (multi-link setup or TID to

-link mapping update) send on another link, the initial power management mode of the STA, immediately
+When a link is enabled for a STA that is part of a non-AP MLD after successful multi-link setup with (Re)Association Request/Response frames transmitted on on another link or after successful TID-to-link mapping negotiation with TID-to-link Mapping Request/Response frames transmitted on another link (#3028, #2851), the initial power management mode of the STA, immediately

-after the exchange, is power save mode, and its power state is doze, unless TBD.
+after the acknowledgement of the (Re)Association Response frame or of the TID-to-link Mapping Response frame, is power save mode, and its power state is doze.

+19

+Option 2: Change following paragraph as follows (#3378, #2429, #2340, #2320, #2152, #2099, #1880, #1682, #1062):
-19When a link is enabled for a STA that is part of a non-AP MLD through signaling ((re)association request/response frames for multi-link setup or TID-to-link mapping request/response frames for TID to

-link mapping update (#3028) sent (#2851) on another link, the initial power management mode of the STA, immediately
+When a link is enabled for a STA that is part of a non-AP MLD after successful multi-link setup with (Re)Association Request/Response frames transmitted on on another link or after successful TID-to-link mapping negotiation with TID-to-link Mapping Request/Response frames transmitted on another link (#3028, #2851), the initial power management mode of the STA, immediately

-after the exchange, is power save mode, and its power state is doze, unless TBD.
+after the acknowledgement of the (Re)Association Response frame or of the TID-to-link Mapping Response frame, is power save mode, and its power state is doze, unless explicitly indicated otherwise in the (Re)Association Request frame, in which case the initial power management mode of the STA is active mode.

 26.6.3 Multi-TID A-MPDU and ack-enabled single-TID A-MPDU